Ashish-kushwaha-91/Olist_Ecommerce_Anlaytics/README.md

 - **Top Selling Products**: Electronics and home appliances dominate the top-selling product categories, while niche products like books and toys had fewer sales.
 - **Cancellation Trends**: The highest cancellation rates were observed on Mondays, likely due to changes in weekend orders.

-Here’s a closing note you can add at the end of the README:

 ---

 ## **Final Note**